Boluomodudu/Accident_Analysis/README.md

 EDA involved exploring the accident data to generate key questions and highlight the requirements of the project.
 This includes questions like;
 - What is the total casualties taken place after the accident?
+- What month of the year does an accident occur the most?
 - What is the percentage of total casualties with respect to the Accident Severity?
 - What is the percentage of total casualties with respect to Vehicle Type?
 - What is the maximum Casualties by Road Type?
-- What is the distribution of total Casualties by Road Surface?
+- What is the distribution of Total Casualties by Road Surface?
-- What is the relation between Casualties and Time of day (DAY/NIGHT)?
+- What is the relation between Casualties and Light Conditions (DAY/NIGHT)?
 - What is the relation between Casualties and Area/Location

 ### Data Processing